augustoaraujo13/augustoaraujo13/README.md

 My name is Augusto Araújo 👱🏼

-I'm a beginner back-end programmer in Java and Python, I've been working with programming since 2020 and improving my knowledge 💻
+I'm a beginner back-end programmer in Java and Python, I've been studying programming since 2020 and improving my knowledge 💻

 ### "Failure is just an opportunity to start more intelligently ...."